 As for sulforaphane, broccoli’s chief anti-inflammatory agent, it has tons of other health benefits attributed to it…

-- This study found that sulforaphane can actually slow down the progression of arthritis.
+STUDY TWO – this study found that sulforaphane can actually slow down the progression of arthritis.
 Like with autism, it accomplishes this by improving the function of cells.
 In this instance the changes to the cells slowed down the destruction of joint cartilage.

-- Scientists in this study found that sulforaphane can even slow down prostate cancer.
+STUDY THREE – scientists in this study found that sulforaphane can even slow down prostate cancer.
 Supposedly the chemical reduces the activity of PTEN cells, which are defective cells that are often the cause of tumours developing in the first place.

 The relevance for our skin?
 This means that if broccoli has health benefits beyond what you would expect, it could easily have hidden benefits for your acne as well.